olegtaranenko/icap-management-ui-1/README.md

 minikube service icap-management-ui-service
 ```
 Runs the service, exposing the icap-management-portal container.
 Minikube should automatically tunnel into the service, and a browser window should pop up with the app running on a random port.
 If the browser window doesn't open, the IP and port of the running service should be displayed on the command output.

+## Versioning
+The version number displayed on the Navbar of the UI is pulled from the NPM package version specified in ./server/package.json.
+This should match the latest release number on GitHub.